apparebit/prettypretty/docs/src/deepdive/progressbar.md

 `background()` expect fully built color objects, which are internally converted to colorants.
-By contrast, `embedded_rgb()`, `gray()`, and `rgb()` take RGB component or gray level arguments and must be followed by `fg()`, `on()`, or `bg()` to select foreground or background, with `on()` an alias to `fg()`.
+By contrast, `embedded_rgb()`, `gray()`, and `rgb()` take RGB component or gray level arguments and must be followed by `fg()`, `on()`, or `bg()` to select foreground or background. `on()` is an alias to `fg()`, as it enables method chains like `rgb(3, 151, 49).on().rgb(15, 17, 19).bg()`.

 When declaring styles, only include attributes that you want set and nothing else.
-Don't bother with defining styles that undo other styles or incrementally transition from one style to another.
-You can easily and automatically compute them with Python's negation `~` and subtraction `-` operators.
-In particular, the style `~style` undoes all attributes of `style`, hence restoring the terminal to its default appearance.
-The style `style2 - style1` incrementally transitions from `style1` to `style2` (note the reverse order).
+Don't bother with defining styles that undo other styles.
+You can easily and automatically compute them by negating styles, i.e., by applying Rust's or Python's *unary* minus operators.
+In other words, `-style` undoes all attributes set by `style` and hence restores the terminal to its default appearance.
+In the future, prettypretty may also add support for *binary* minus to compute the difference between two styles.

 ## 2. Adjust Styles